OlekRaymond/Slides/YouAlreadyKnowC++.md

 ---

-## I can't use the standard library
+## When you can't use std

-Usually because "my input doesn't allow it".
+Usually because the input is different to the standard, such as a `char*` instead of a `std::string`.

 <sub><sup>There are other reasons, some valid, but advice is similar regardless.</sup></sub>